Ground Plane Polling for 6DoF Pose Estimation of Objects on the Road: Experimental Evaluation

 \subsection{Results}

 \textbf{Evaluation of 3D bounding box metrics}: The KITTI detection and orientation estimation benchmark~\cite{geiger2012we} for cars only evaluates the partial pose of vehicles.
 To provide a more complete evaluation and comparison with other monocular methods, we carry out analogous experiments to the ones proposed in \cite{mousavian20173d}.
 In particular, we plot three metrics of interest as a function of the distance of an object from the camera.
 The first metric is the average error in estimating the 3D coordinate of the center of objects.
 The second metric is the average error in estimating the closest point of the 3D bounding box from the camera.
+This metric is important for driving scenarios where the system needs to avoid hitting obstacles and is closely related to the \textit{time to collision} metric.
 The last metric is the standard 3D intersection over union (3D IoU) that depends on all factors of the 3D bounding box.